Springfield Town Center

 One of the largest malls in Northern Virginia, it was owned and operated by Vornado Realty Trust.
 In 2005, Vornado purchased an option valued at $36 million to buy the mall from the previous owners Franconia Two LP.
 In early 2006, Vornado purchased the mall for an additional $80 million along with plans to redevelop.

 In March 2012, Vornado announced plans to close all but the three anchor stores starting on July 1, ahead of the two-year renovation and redevelopment, which is part of a decade-long plan intended to turn the Mall and its surrounding area into the new Springfield Town Center.
 Springfield Town Center re-opened on October 17, 2014.

-In March 2014, Vornado announced plans to sell Springfield Town Center to Pennsylvania Real Estate Investment Trust (PREIT) for $465 million, with the deal slated to close in March 2015.
+In 2014, the center was sold to PREIT for $465 million.
 In late 2015, Dave and Buster's, a popular family owned entertainment and sports bar opened.

-In February 2022, PREIT announced that the property would open a LEGO Discovery Center in 2023.
-The 32,000 square foot indoor attraction will be co-created by Merlin & the LEGO Group and will be located at the main entrance to the property.
+In August 2023, LEGO Discovery Center Washington DC opened at the property.
+The 32,000 square foot indoor attraction is co-created by Merlin & the LEGO Group and is located at the main entrance to the property.